Free shipping from 80€ Pay later with Paypal or Klarna

 Read More

 Spring is the perfect season for long walks and hikes.
 Taking your dog along with you on these outings makes them an even more enjoyable experience, both for you and your canine companion.Given that dogs are natural predators, the great outdoors gives your dogs a myriad of interesting scents to sniff along the way.
+Why should dogs stay under your control during spring?
 Whether you’re walking by the sea, in the countryside or along mountain trails, remember that letting your dog off the lead can – particularly at this time of year – lead to trouble and may even be illegal in some areas.One thing to be especially mindful of is that you may encounter wild animals along the way.
-With it being spring, some of these animals may

 Read More